The Saving our Species program keeps an eye on keep watch species because they:

 Unless threats increase or there is evidence that populations are declining, we consider this group a low priority for project investment.

-Any new evidence about keep watch species, such as decreases in their population size or increases in significant threats, can be reviewed.
-A species can then be moved to another Saving our Species management stream.
+Any new evidence about keep watch species, such as decreases in their population size or increases in significant threats, can be reviewed and assessed against the eligibility criteria.
+If the criteria are not met, a species can then be moved to another Saving our Species management stream.

 Which plants and animals are in the keep watch species stream?